Learn the Facts

 - Directly employ few workers in Florida

 - Do not risk financial loss from shutting down a local store

-- Current Florida law allows corporate franchisors to terminate a franchise without good cause.
+- Current Florida law allows corporate franchisors to terminate or non-renew a franchise without good cause.

 - This means people can lose their jobs and the local economy suffers just because the corporation made a decision on its own.

-- Corporate franchisors now enjoy unlimited power to restrict the sale or transfer of a franchise – even though the franchise is actually being run by the small business owner who operates it.
+- Many corporate franchisors now enjoy unlimited discretion to restrict the sale or transfer of a franchise – even though the franchise is actually being run by the small business owner who operates it.

 - If a local franchisee can identify another person to run the franchise who fulfills the corporate franchisor’s reasonable prerequisites, he or she should be able to transfer or sell the business to them.

 Instate Legal Disputes